adaltas/node-csv-docs/src/documents/parse/index.html.md

     Dont generate empty values for empty lines.
 *   `trim` (boolean)
     If true, ignore whitespace immediately around the delimiter, defaults to false.
+Does not remove whitespace in a quoted field.
 *   `ltrim` (boolean)
     If true, ignore whitespace immediately following the delimiter (i.e. left-trim all fields), defaults to false.
+Does not remove whitespace in a quoted field.
 *   `rtrim` (boolean)
     If true, ignore whitespace immediately preceding the delimiter (i.e. right-trim all fields), defaults to false.
+Does not remove whitespace in a quoted field.
 *   `auto_parse` (boolean)
     If true, the parser will attempt to convert read data types to native types.